Home

 A recent breakthrough in DNA testing for genealogy is a new form of autosomal DNA testing.

-This test checks your autosomal chromosomes, the other 22 pairs beyond the sex-linked X and Y chromosomes.
+This type of test checks your autosomal chromosomes, the other 22 pairs beyond the sex-linked X and Y chromosomes.

 Find Family across All Your Lines